 - 1 tbsp peanut butter

-- 2 cups miniature marshmallows (18 regular size quartered)
+- 2 cups miniature marshmallows , (or 18 regular sized, cut into quarters)

 - 1/2 teaspoon vanilla extract